 Credit risk is the risk of loss arising from a borrower or counterparty's inability to meet its obligations.
+Our counterparty obligations are our investment and loan portfolios.
 Our statutory liquidity investments are held with SaskCentral and 100% insured by Credit Union Deposit Guarantee Corporation.
-Our excess liquidity investments are held with Canadian Western Bank (rated A-low), HSBC (rated A-high), Royal Bank (rated AA-high), and EQ Bank (formerly Concentra Bank), rated BBB by DBRS Morningstar signifying a low risk of failure and good prospects for ongoing viability.
+Our excess liquidity investments are held with Canadian Western Bank (rated A-low), HSBC (rated A-high), Royal Bank (rated AA-high), Manulife HISA account (rated AA-low) and EQ Bank (formerly Concentra Bank), rated BBB by DBRS Morningstar signifying a low risk of failure and good prospects for ongoing viability.
 We consider our primary risk to be associated with loans.
-As of December 31, 2023, we had a total loss exposure, which are all loans 90 days or more delinquent, of one (1) loan for a total of \$36,393 or 0.07% of our total loans.
-This compares to December 31, 2022, of two loans for 0.01% or \$5,459.
-The 2023 average for the Saskatchewan Credit Union system is 0.73%.
+As of December 31, 2024, we had a total loss exposure, which are all loans 90 days or more delinquent, of zero (0%), no loans were in excess of 90 days in arrears.
+This compares to December 31, 2023, of one loan for 0.07% or \$36,393.
+The 2024 average for the Saskatchewan Credit Union system is 0.66%.

 In compliance with IFRS 9 reporting which specifies how an entity should classify and measure financial assets, financial liabilities, and some contracts to buy or sell non-financial items.
 The analysis performed on our loan assets looks at the composition of our loan portfolio, our historical loan loss experience, the loan loss experience of the provincial Credit Union system and the current and future economic forecast.
 The objective is to use this information to estimate what the future or expected credit losses may be for our Credit Union and thus to ensure we have made adequate provisions to cover such a loss.
-Our analysis determined we should have an accumulated loan loss provision of \$211,318.
-As of December 31, 2023, we hold \$211,260 in loan loss provisions.
-Our impaired loan loss provision, for 2023 is \$36,393 or 0.07%.
-This compares to 2022's loan loss expense of \$5,459 or 0.01%.
-In 2023, we wrote off two (2) loans for \$10,603, in 2022 we wrote off zero (0) loans, and in 2021 we wrote off three loans for \$15,911.
+Our analysis determined we should have an accumulated loan loss provision of \$177,798.
+As of December 31, 2024, we held \$177,798 compared to December 31, 2023, where we held \$211,260 in loan loss provisions.
+In 2024, we wrote off five (5) loans for \$25,847, in 2023 we wrote off two (2) loans for \$10,603, and in 2022 we wrote off zero loans for \$0.00.